erose1337/beautiful-jekyll/_posts/2018-01-19-understanding-Diffie-Hellman.md

 share_1 \leftarrow F(F(F(F(F(F(F(g)))))))\\
 share_2 \leftarrow F(F(F(F(F(F(F(g)))))))$$

 Clearly, $share_1$ and $share_2$ yield the same output, as the function has been applied the same number of times.
 Thus correctness is guaranteed - irrespective of the actual function used to instantiate the protocol.
-So what if we used say, sha256 as our $f$?
+So what if we used some other function, say, sha256 as our $f$?

 Why it can't work
 -----
-To begin, we select an initial seed, some arbitrary bitstring labeled as $g$.
-For security, we require the private keys $\text{x, y}$ to be unguessable, which implies that they must be random bitstrings of size $>= 2^{128}$.
+To begin, we select an initial seed, some arbitrary bit string labelled as $g$.
+For security, we require the private keys $\text{x, y}$ to be un-guessable, which implies that they must be random bit strings of size $>= 2^{128}$.
 This quickly presents a problem: Since the private key indicates the number of times that the function $f$ is to be applied, this implies that each party will need to invoke on the order of $2^{128}$ sha256 evaluations to generate a public key - this is clearly computationally intractable.

-So while an arbitrary function can technically be used to instantiate the DH protocol, there are additional requirements the function must fulfill to ensure both computability and security.
+So while an arbitrary function can technically be used to instantiate the DH protocol, there are additional requirements the function must fulfil to ensure both computability and security.

 Challenges
 -----